spryker/spryker-docs/docs/scos/user/intro-to-spryker/spryker-academy.md

 We believe that good technology doesn’t stop with the code.
 You also need examples and information to help you convert your vision into reality.

-[Spryker Academy](https://training.spryker.com/pages/spryker-tv) is a dedicated resource for learning our Spryker Commerce OS through a variety of training materials.
+[Spryker Academy](https://academy.spryker.com/learn) is a dedicated resource for learning our Spryker Commerce OS through a variety of self-paced and instructor-led courses.